A syntax-highlighting pager for git, diff, and grep output

 Threshold for right-aligning wrapped content.

-If the length of the remaining wrapped content, as a percentage of width, is less than this quantity it will be right-aligned.
-Otherwise it will be left-aligned.
+If the length of the remaining wrapped content, as a percentage of

 [default: 37.0]